mark-mcdermott/drivetracks-wip-nuxt3/README.md

 ```
   - click Next towards bottom right
   - for Policy Name, enter `app-s3-user-policy`
-  - paste your policy name in your `.env` file
+  - paste your policy name in your `.secrets` file
   - click Create Policy towards the bottom right

 #### AWS User
 - click `Users` under Access Management in the left sidebar
   - click `Create User` towards the top right
-  - enter name, something like `app-s3-user` (add this to your `.env` file - you'll need it later)
+  - enter name, something like `app-s3-user` (add this to your `.secrets` file - you'll need it later)
   - click Next
   - under Permissions Options click `Attach policies directly`
   - in the search bar under Permissions Policies, enter `app-s3-user-policy` -> this should then show the policy we just created above (`app-s3-user-policy`) under Policy Name